-1. Read the safety information that begins on page vii and "Installation guidelines" on page 139.

-- 2. Turn off the server and peripheral devices, and disconnect the power cord and all external cables. - 3.
-Remove the cover (see "Removing the cover" on page 159). - 4.
-Remove the air baffle (see "Removing the air baffle" on page 160). - 5.
-Remove the power supplies (see "Removing a hot-swap power supply" on page 152). - 6.
-Make a note of where cables are attached to the power-supply paddle card; then, disconnect them from the connectors on the system board. - 7.
+- 1. Read the safety information that begins on page vii and "Installation guidelines" on page 133. - 2.
+Turn off the server and peripheral devices, and disconnect the power cord and all external cables. - 3.
+Remove the cover (see "Removing the cover" on page 145). - 4.
+If you have the optional hot-swap rear hard disk drive cage installed, rotate it up (see "Rotating the optional hot-swap rear hard disk drive cage up" on page 147). - 5.
+Remove the air baffle (see "Removing the air baffle" on page 148). - 6.
+Remove the power supplies (see "Removing a hot-swap power supply" on page 139). - 7.
+Make a note of where cables are attached to the power-supply paddle card; then, disconnect them from the connectors on the system board. - 8.
 Remove the three screws that secure the safety cover to the power-supply paddle card and remove the safety cover.

-- 8. Remove the remaining two screws that secure the power-supply paddle card to the chassis. - 9.
-Lift the power-supply paddle card out of the server. - 10.
+- 9. Remove the remaining two screws that secure the power-supply paddle card to the chassis. - 10.
+Lift the power-supply paddle card out of the server. - 11.
 If you are instructed to return the power-supply paddle card, follow all packaging instructions, and use any packaging materials for shipping that are supplied to you.